cloud-native-toolkit/iascable/README.md

 # IasCable

-Library and CLI used to generate Infrastructure as Code installable components composed from a catalog of modules.
+Library and CLI used to generate Infrastructure as Code installable components composed of available modules from a catalog.

 ## CLI Usage